Sales Channels submitted to the Shopify App Store need to follow the requirements defined in the Sales Channel Requirements checklist to be approved.

 Bolding: Use bold text sparingly to set parts of the banner message apart for clarity.
 Bold things like product names or important information like waiting times.

 Banners are usually shown at the top of the page.
 For highly contextual messaging, banners can be shown within sections.
 These banners typically refer to settings or features within that same section.

 Forms use form areas to help user flow and lighten the burden on merchants.
-Refrain from using multi-step forms in your sales channel, and only ask for necessary information.
+Refrain from using multi-step forms in your sales channel, and ask for necessary information only.

 Within the Status card, show a count of products published to your sales channel.
 That count should link to Shopify's bulk editor, where merchants can easily see and manage published products.